pepopowitz/cypress-is-neat/slides/src/03-cypress.md

-    // your test goes here!
+    // your test goes in here!